dat-ecosystem-archive/DEPs/proposals/0004-hyperdb.md

 [changelog]: #changelog

-As of March 2018, Mathias Buus (@mafintosh) is leading development of a hyperdb nodejs module on [github](https://github.com/mafintosh/hyperdb), which is the basis for this DEP.
+As of March 2018, Mathias Buus (@mafintosh) is leading development of a hyperdb Node.js module on [github](https://github.com/mafintosh/hyperdb), which is the basis for this DEP.

 - 2017-12-06: Stephen Whitmore (@noffle) publishes `ARCHITECTURE.md` overview